joshkitt/cloud-certification/aws/aws-csaa.md

     - CNAME - points a URL to any other URL - only for non-root domain
     - ALIAS - points a URL to an AWS Resource - works for root domain and non root domain
         - A custom AWS extension to DNS
+- __Routing to an S3 bucket configured to host a static website__
+    - The bucket must have the same name as your domain or subdomain

 ### Amazon API Gateway
 - Fully managed API management service